 Training options are numerous, including complimentary live Webinars (1:1 or in groups).
-These Webinars are hosted monthly and are open to the public, or they can be scheduled individually.
-An automated training program called ODG: Good to Go! is also available, which includes the option to become ODG Certified by passing an exam based on the training course.
+These Webinars are hosted regularly and are open to the public and available on-demand, or they can be scheduled individually.
+An automated training program for ODG subscribers is also available, which includes the option to become ODG Certified by passing an exam based on the training course.